 Kubernetes is not as secure as you think.

 Kubernetes can host containers - the advantage is that it consumes little CPU and RAM and starts up very quickly.
 But its most significant disadvantage is to be insecure.
 A Container is only a process that starts on its host machine, which means that all Containers running on a server can see what other Containers are doing (even if it's not something trivial).
-The container is often confused with virtual machine (VM) technology, which allows you to isolate an application by virtualizing the hardware.
-Initiatives like Alcide or Kata Containers offer solutions to secure containers, but if your application is very sensitive to security, then maybe you should not use Kubernetes.
+The container is often confused with virtual machine (VM) technology, which can isolate an application by virtualizing the hardware.
+Initiatives like Alcide or Kata Containers offer solutions to secure containers, but if your application is susceptible to security, then maybe you should not use Kubernetes.

 Kubernetes is not the solution to all your problems.

 Before using Kubernetes, you already had performance, security, or even organizational problems?
 Kubernetes will not be able to solve them for you.
 Worse, it will add others.
 Kubernetes should not be considered as a solution to all problems.
 Using Kubernetes requires a significant part of maturity.
 Developers will have to design applications following new concepts to work appropriately on Kubernetes.
 The goal of Kubernetes is to simplify the horizontal scaling (on several servers) of applications.
 Does your business need to add this complexity?
 Only you have the answer.